grayfallstown/Chia-Plot-Status/README.md

 **ATTENTION, important notice:** Chia Plot Status uses an external library to provide a graphical user interface that runs on Windows, Linux and MacOS called [AvaloniaUI](https://avaloniaui.net/).
 Avalonia currently gets flagged as Trojan by Windows Defender and as far as currently known, only by Windows Defender.
 The file was already [deemed safe by microsoft malware analysts](https://github.com/grayfallstown/Chia-Plot-Status/issues/50#issuecomment-842849470), but then got [flagged again](https://github.com/grayfallstown/Chia-Plot-Status/issues/50#issuecomment-843005699).
 I am currently trying to resolve this issue, but feel free to postpone the installation of Chia Plot Status until the issue is resolved.

 **UPDATE**: Windows Defender no longer reports Avalonia as a Trojan **IF** one updates the Dynamic Signatures of Windows Defender.
-I am leaving this notice for the time beeing for transparency sake.
+I am leaving this notice for the time beeing for transparency.

 Windows: [Download latest version](https://github.com/grayfallstown/Chia-Plot-Status/releases/latest/download/Setup.exe) You will get a blue warning saying this was published by an unknown developer.